 Try It Out

-Most elastic rain pants are made from premium PU to stand up against the beating lower legs endure on most job sites.
+Most rain pants are made from premium PU to stand up against the beating lower legs endure on most job sites.

 MCR Safety's ponchos come in light-, medium-, and heavy-duty options.